HorseNuggets/TerminatorPlus/README.md

 ![GitHub](https://img.shields.io/github/license/HorseNuggets/TerminatorPlus?color=violet&logo=GitHub&labelColor=000000&style=for-the-badge)
 ![Discord](https://img.shields.io/discord/357333217340162069?color=5865F2&label=Discord&logo=Discord&labelColor=23272a&style=for-the-badge)

-**TerminatorPlus** is a Spigot plugin that allows the creation of server-side player bots.
+**TerminatorPlus** is a bukkit (paper) plugin that allows the creation of server-side player bots.
 Unlike many NPC plugins that already exist, this project has an emphasis on making the bots as human-like as possible.

 ### Download

 Releases are currently available on our Discord server, which can be found [here](https://discord.gg/vZVSf2D6mz).
+You can also find them on the [releases page](https://github.com/HorseNuggets/TerminatorPlus/releases)

 ### Machine Learning